Skip to content

 • Information-handling guideline (Digg, internal)

-This checklist complements those with requirements specific to published open source software: SECURITY policy, vulnerability reporting, SBOM delivery, dependency analysis, signing and release verification.
+This checklist complements those with requirements specific to published open source software: data in open repositories, dependency analysis, SECURITY.md, vulnerability reporting, SBOM, signing and release verification.

 For branch protection, 2FA and code review, see Working on a code-collaboration platform.